Haris-199/file-uploader/README.md

 # 📁 File Uploader Project "NeoDrive"

 This is a project from "The Odin Project" web development course.
-It is a comprehensive cloud-based storage application that allows users to upload, manage, and retrieve files efficiently, similar to Google Drive.
+It's a comprehensive cloud-based storage application that allows users to upload, manage, and retrieve files efficiently, similar to Google Drive.
+The app uses a PostgreSQL database to store user information, file metadata, and other essential data; the files themselves are uploaded to Supabase.

 ## ✨ Features